paskymail/Neuronal_Networks/presentation/presentation.md

 ### 1.3 The RNN approach

-> Our proposition is to use recurrent neuronal networks to contour this problem.
+> **Proposition:** contour this problem using recurrent neuronal networks.

-The neuronal network is tasked with learning the underlying optimal trajectory flight dynamics, which are in turn numerically estimated by OSPA.
+The neuronal network is tasked with learning the underlying optimal trajectory flight dynamics, which are in turn numerically estimated by the OSPA.

 --